3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If a \<property> is marked as `required`, and a consumer does not support it, it MUST warn the user or the appropriate upstream processes that it cannot process all contents in this 3MF document instance.
 Producers of 3MF files MUST mark all volumetric \<property>-elements required to represent the design intent of a model as `required`.

-# Chapter 6.
+# Chapter 5.
 Notes

-## 6.1.
+## 5.1.
 Evaluation Graph

 The elements in this specification form an acyclic directed graph when evaluating the value of any volumedata-subelement.
-The evaluation order of this graph can end with an \<scalarfieldconstant> (or \<vector3dfieldconstant>), or with a \<scalarfieldfromimage3d> (or \<vector3dfieldfromimage3d>), which inturn evaluated an \<image3d>-element.
-Optionally, the evaluation graph can contain potentially multiple \<scalarfieldcomposed> (or \<vector3dfieldcomposed>)-elements.

-In this sense, the \<scalarfieldfromimage3d> (or \<vector3dfieldfromimage3d>) and \<scalarfieldconstant> (or \<vector3dfieldconstant>) elements form standalone, atomic ways to define \<scalarfield>s (or \<vector3dfield>s), whereas the \<scalarfieldcomposed> (or \<vector3dfieldcomposed>)-elements encode volumetric modeling operations, as described in [3.4 Composed Scalar Field](##3.4-composed-scalar-field) and [4.4 Composed 3D Vector Field](##4.4-composed-3d-vector-field).

 It is RECOMMENDED that calculations during evaluation of the graph are performed in at least single-precision floating-point arithmethic, according to IEEE 754.

-## 6.2.
+## 5.2.
 Evaluation Process

 Equipped with the language elements of this specification, one can recapitulate the core concepts with an overview of the sampling process.

-Figure 6-1 illustrates the 3MF elements, the different coordinate systems and transforms between them when a \<volumedata> element (in this case \<color>) is sampled in the object coordinate space.
+Figure 5-1 illustrates the 3MF elements, the different coordinate systems and transforms between them when a \<volumedata> element (in this case \<color>) is sampled in the object coordinate space.

-Figure 6-1 a) The object's color is sampled at position (+) in the print-bed coordinate system.
+Figure 5-1 a) The object's color is sampled at position (+) in the print-bed coordinate system.
 The clipping surface is hinted at with a wireframe.
 The transformation `T0` of the print-bed coordinate system into the object coordinate system is given by the `transform`-attributes on the `item` and `component`-elements in the path that leads to this object in the `build`-hierarchy of the 3MF Core Specification (see https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#3431-item-element and https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#421-component).

-Figure 6-1 b) shows the \<vector3dfieldfromimage3d> underlying the color of the object.
-The sampling point is represented in the coordinate system of the \<vector3dfieldfromimage3d>.
-The transformation `T1` from object coordinate space to \<vector3dfieldfromimage3d> coordinate system is given by the `transform`-element in the \<color>-element.
+Figure 5-1 b) shows the \<functionfromimage3d> underlying the color of the object.
+The sampling point is represented in the coordinate system of the \<functionfromimage3d>.
+The transformation `T1` from object coordinate space to \<functionfromimage3d> coordinate system is given by the `transform`-element in the \<color>-element.
 The original clipping surface from a) is only shown for illustration porpuses.
-It does not exist in the \<vector3dfieldfromimage3d> context.
+It does not exist in the \<functionfromimage3d> context.
-The color value sampled in this illustration directly originates from a \<vector3dfieldfromimage3d> element.
-However, as mentioned in the note above, it could as well be the result of one or multiple compositions via \<vector3dfieldcomposed>, see Figure 4-1.
+The color value sampled in this illustration directly originates from a \<functionfromimage3d> element.

-Figure 6-1 c) Shows the \<vector3dfieldfromimage3d> again.
+Figure 5-1 c) Shows the \<functionfromimage3d> again.
 The unit box of the UVW coordinate system is shown as a wireframe.
-The transformation `T2` between \<vector3dfieldfromimage3d> coordinate system and UVW space is given according to the `transform`-attribute of the \<vector3dfieldfromimage3d> element.
+The transformation `T2` between \<functionfromimage3d> coordinate system and UVW space is given according to the `transform`-attribute of the \<functionfromimage3d> element.

-Figure 6-1 d) Shows the UVW coordinate space of the \<image3d>-element and where the sampling point (+) is evaluated, and the UVW-locations to which the voxel centers of the underlying \<imagestack>-element map.
+Figure 5-1 d) Shows the UVW coordinate space of the \<image3d>-element and where the sampling point (+) is evaluated, and the UVW-locations to which the voxel centers of the underlying \<imagestack>-element map.

-Figure 6-1 e) illustrates where the sampling point (+) ends up in the voxel index space of the \<imagestack>.
+Figure 5-1 e) illustrates where the sampling point (+) ends up in the voxel index space of the \<imagestack>.
 The mapping of UVW to voxel indices in the \<imagestack>-element is described in [Chapter 2.
 3D Image](#chapter-2-3d-image).

-_Figure 6-1: Illustration of the different coordinate systems and 3MF elements in the sampling process. a) the object to be sampled at position (+). b) A view into the \<vector3dfieldfromimage3d>.
-The original clipping surface from a) is only shown for illustration porpuses. c) Shows the \<vector3dfieldfromimage3d> again.
+_Figure 5-1: Illustration of the different coordinate systems and 3MF elements in the sampling process. a) the object to be sampled at position (+). b) A view into the \<functionfromimage3d>.
+The original clipping surface from a) is only shown for illustration porpuses. c) Shows the \<functionfromimage3d> again.
 The unit box of the UVW coordinate system is shown as a wireframe. d) The UVW coordinate space and the UVW-locations to which the voxel-centers map. e) The sampling point (+) in the voxel index space._
 ![Illustration of different coordinate systems in the sampling process](images/fig_coordinatesystems.png)

-## 6.3.
+## 5.3.
 Limitations

 This speciication is limited in scope.
 Three notoworthy limitations are

-1. One cannot overlay a scalar or vector field over a meshless (composite) object, one has to duplicate the scalar fields at the object leaves.
+1. One cannot overlay a function over a meshless (composite) object, one has to duplicate the scalar fields at the object leaves.

-2. The fields in this definition are limited to be scalar- (or 1D-vector-) valued and 3D-vector valued.
-Vectors of other dimensionality must be assembled by the producer / consumer using multiple scalar / 3D-vector fields.

-3. It is not possible to assemble a field object that represents the RGB and alpha-channels from images.
-However one may assamble and blend data from RGBA-images explicitely by extracting the alpha channel into a scalar field and by using the alpha scalar field as a composition mask of two RGB 3d vector fields.

 # Part II.
 Implicit Extension